 The comprehensive examination will be administered by the chair of the student’s thesis committee.
 This committee must include the major advisor and at least four other members of the graduate faculty.
 At least one of the five members must be from outside the School.
 The comprehensive examination will serve as the formal test for admission to candidacy for the PhD degree and can only be taken after completion of 30 semester hours of graduate credit.
 The comprehensive examination will be completed by September 31 of the third year, after formal coursework is completed.

 The examination shall consist of a written examination as well as an oral examination.
 The suggested format of the examination is for each faculty member to administer a separate written examination that can be completed within one day.
 The student should meet with members of the thesis committee individually to discuss the topic areas for the comprehensive examination.
 After the written portion of the comprehensive exam, students should meet with each member of the thesis committee to discuss the student’s performance on the written questions.
 It is expected that any weaknesses will be addressed in the oral portion of the exam that is to be taken within two weeks after completion of the written portion.
-Possible outcomes of the comprehensive examination are in accord with the UCD Graduate School rules and are Pass, Pass with Conditions, and Fail.
+Possible outcomes of the comprehensive examination are in accord with the CU Anschutz Graduate School rules and are Pass, Pass with Conditions, and Fail.
 A failed student may not continue in the program.

 F. Thesis Proposal